All Nerve

-All Nerve is the fifth full-length studio album by American alternative rock band the Breeders, released on March 2, 2018, 10 years after their previous album Mountain Battles (2008).
+All Nerve is the fifth studio album by American alternative rock band the Breeders, released on March 2, 2018, 10 years after their previous album Mountain Battles.
 A Stereogum article in June 2016 reported that the band was recording new material at their Ohio studio and in October 2017 they released the first single from the album titled "Wait in the Car".
 4AD announced on January 9, 2018, that the new album would be made available on March 2, 2018, and released the album's second single, All Nerve on the same day.
 The album also marks the band's first in 25 years with their Last Splash lineup.
 Courtney Barnett guests on one song on the album; "Howl at the Summit".

 Background

 In 2012 Kim and Kelley Deal decided to commemorate the upcoming 20-year anniversary of the Breeders' 1993 album Last Splash by touring in 2013 with the albums original recording personnel and made contact with Josephine Wiggs and Jim MacPherson.
 At this time Kim and MacPherson had not spoken since their acrimonious split during their time together in the Amps, however both he and Wiggs were interested and their record label, 4AD decided to release a deluxe 20th anniversary version of the album titled LSXX.
 The tour began in the US, continued in Europe, Australia, and South America, and included the Deerhunter-curated All Tomorrow's Parties festival.
 A teaser video was made by the band showing the reunited lineup in rehearsal.
 Reflecting on these rehearsals Kim said of the experience "It feels really natural, but at the same time there is adjustment.
 Like when Jim set up his drums and I started playing with him, I had to turn around and crank my amplifier up like two numbers.
 He's pretty loud."
 At the conclusion of the LSXX tour the band realized how well they were all getting along and decided to record new music together.
-During the recording at their Ohio studio Courtney Barnett, who was in town for the Nelsonville Music Festival, recorded some backup vocals for "Howl at the Summit".
+While recording at Candyland Recording Studio in Dayton, KY with engineer Mike Montgomery, Courtney Barnett, who was in town for the Nelsonville Music Festival, recorded some backup vocals for "Howl at the Summit".
 For the duration of the recording process, Wiggs stayed in Kim Deal's attic at her Dayton, Ohio home to avoid having to drive the 10 hour journey to New York.